brunoalfred/brunoalfred/README.md

 - 😄 Pronouns: He
 - 🔭 I’m currently a working to improve my coding skills.
-- 📚 I’m currently learning  how to write Quality Test with excellent coverage.
+- 📚 I’m currently learning  how to write quality Tests with excellent coverage.
 - 👯 I’m looking for  ways to hack into OSS.
 - 📫 How to reach me: [Email](mailto:hello@brunoalfred.me), [Twitter](https://twitter.com/bruno__alfred) and [Linkedin](https://www.linkedin.com/in/bruno-alfred-a87ab7176/).
 - 💬 Ask me about Engineering [Laravel/PHP](laravel.com/) and [Flutter/Dart](https://flutter.dev/) ecosystem.